Emigration from Mexico: Migrants

-Mexicans account for the biggest group of immigrants living in America, but the number of immigrants coming into the U.S has started to decline.
+Mexicans account for the biggest group of immigrants living in America, but the number of immigrants coming into the U.S. has started to decline.
 They primarily come from nine states: Zacatecas, Guanajuato, Michoacán, Oaxaca, Guerrero, San Luis Potosí, Hidalgo, Chiapas and Jalisco.
 In these states it is not uncommon to see towns where men have left in hope of finding work in the U.S. Often, while women stay in Mexico to take care of their children, husbands who find work in the U.S. send money to their families.
 This money, called remesas in Mexican Spanish, has become the second highest source of income that Mexico receives from other countries, second only to exports of petroleum and its products.
 The jobs people took up in Mexico often set the tone for the work Mexican immigrant will take up when they arrived in the United States.
 A survey has shown that families are not the only ones affected physically and emotionally by their migration, but it also affects the family members that were left behind.

 Recent economic opportunities and advantages with international treaties, harassment, and threatening insecurity have induced even some affluent persons to leave the country.
+Many Mexicans envision this new ideology of living in a world that could give more economic opportunities.
+Not only were Mexicans focused on economic benefits but also social and cultural benefits.

+Violence in Mexico is a result of political instability, drug cartel violence, and corruption, that leads to both internal and external migration, as well as unstable employment and lack of opportunity.
+Mexicans Immigrants endure multiple forms of violence during their transit and at their settlement.
+One of the most influential factors of why people are choosing to flee their country is due to the consistent occurrence of violence associated with the drug war that lead to disappearances, deaths, and kidnappings, as well as human rights violations by the military and police forces.